Using Business Entities the right way

 Limited Liability Company (LLC)

 The owners of the LLC are the “members” listed in the Articles of Organization.
 The LLC may be managed by its members or managed by one or more managers elected by the members.
-The governing agreement for the LLC is called an “Operating Agreement” which is a legally binding contract between the members.
+The governing agreement for the LLC is called an “Operating Agreement” which is a legally binding contract between the members and the entity.
+Even Single Member LLC’s need an Operating Agreement!
 Management duties include decisions about key policies, LLC transactions, and establishment of guidelines within which the business of the LLC will be conducted.
 It’s a good idea to record members consent on certain decisions, as the Operating Agreement requires, but LLC’s are easier to manage since LLC’s do not have the same obligations as Corporations in observing formalities.

 Corporations are owned by the shareholders who sign a legally binding contracts called “Bylaws and shareholder agreements” which define how the Corporation will be run.
 According to these agreements, the shareholders elect directors to manage the corporation.
 The directors appoint officers who carry out the day-to-day business of the corporation.
 The shareholders will not be personally liable for the corporation’s obligations and liabilities so long as they observe proper “corporate formalities.”
 Three of the most important areas of corporate formalities are shareholder decision-making, director decision-making, and separation of corporate assets from personal assets.
 Certain specified fundamental changes of the Corporation require the consent or approval of the shareholders.
 These fundamental changes include the following: